How to Become a Licensed Occupational Therapist

 Occupational therapists (OTs) use practical movement and exercise to rehabilitate patients with disabilities or injuries.
 Their patients may range from children to the elderly.
-Therapists may also design work or home environments to suit an individual's needs.
-Occupational therapy enables individuals to succeed in daily care activities and in the workplace.
+Therapists may also design work or home environments to suit an individual's needs, thereby enabling them to succeed in daily care activities and in the workplace.
 Occupational therapists work standing for many hours and may sometimes move or lift patients.
 Some OTs travel from one facility or job to another.

 OTs must be licensed in all 50 states, and this requires completing an approved master's degree program and passing a national examination.
 Optional certifications are also available in areas of specialization.
 The following table includes the requirements for entry-level licensed occupational therapists: